Universal graph representation of stabilizer codes: Applications of the Graph Formalism

-The greedy decoder is a strategy in the decoding instance of QLO.
-In particular, the operations permitted are \texttt{Recover}$_X$ and \texttt{Recover}$_Z$, which flip switches or destroy lights depending on the node $v$ chosen.
+The greedy decoder, Algorithm~\ref{alg:greedy}, is a strategy in the decoding instance of QLO.
+In particular, the operations permitted are \texttt{Recover}$_X$ and \texttt{Recover}$_Z$, which apply the corresponding Paulis that effectively flip switches or destroy lights depending on the node $v$ chosen.
 We showed earlier in Theorem~\ref{thm:decodingQLO} how a QLO strategy maps to a physical recovery operation.
 The construction of the algorithm is based on the following intuition.
 If $v \in \CO$ suffers a $X$ error, the stabilizers at $o(v) \,\D\, oip(v)$ will measure $-1$, so in the QLO game the lights in $o(v) \,\D\, oip(v)$ will turn on.
 Perhaps there will be some $Z$ errors in $o(v) \subseteq \CO$, each of which correspond to turning on a single light in $o(v)$.
 Therefore, assuming it is difficult to turn on more than half of the lights in $o(v)$, a good guess is that if more than half of the lights are on in $o(v)$ then $v$ has suffered an $X$ error, at which point we can apply $X$ on $v$ to reverse the error, via \texttt{Recover}$_X$.
-Note that we do not consider the status of the lights in $oip(v)$ when deciding whether to toggle $v$, as all lights in $oip(v)$ can be toggled by applying an $X$ to any neighbour of $p(v)$.
-The recovery may itself turn on more lights in other places, so to avoid issues related to parallelism, we work in sequence and apply $X$ recoveries one at a time, in order of nodes which have the most neighbours with lights on.
-A similar story holds for $Z$ errors on $v \in \CP$.
-They are detected by stabilizers in $oi(v)$, so we apply the analogous greedy recovery operation there.
-Finally, for remaining lights on in $v \in \CO$, we directly destroy the lights with $Z$ operations.
+However, applying $X$ to $v$ toggles both $o(v)$ and $oip(v)$.
+Toggling $oip(v)$ is the same as toggling $oi(p)$ for each pivot $p$ in $p(v)$.
+Since this can be toggled by applying a single $Z$ to $p$ (effectively toggling ``the light at $p$'', or equivalently, $oi(p)$, we treat the status of the lights in $oi(p)$ as having the same collective importance as one light in $o(v)$, and we therefore normalize $oi(p)$'s contribution to the gap by dividing the respective term by $|oi(p)|$ for each $p$.
+This is all summed up by the aggregate quantity $\L(v)$, the illumination of $v$ as defined in Definition~\ref{def:illumination}.
+At each step, we apply the single move that will most decrease the illumination of any given node, starting with nodes in $\CO\cup\CP$ and continuing with nodes in $\CI$.
+We only perform moves that decrease the illumination by at least 1, as that is how many moves it would take to decrease it by other means.
+We depict the action of Algorithm~\ref{alg:greedy} in Fig.~\ref{fig:GreedyDecoder}.
+We begin with the QLO decoding game from Fig.~\ref{fig:QLO_Decoding} built from the application of some Pauli error.
+When the algorithm terminates, we observe that the recovery operation is precisely the original Pauli error applied, indicating that the greedy algorithm decoded correctly in this example.